KasMasVan/csr_exp_resource_index/README.md

 ## Data

+You can check [this website](https://cs.nyu.edu/~davise/Benchmarks/) for a comprehensive collection of commonsense reasoning benchmarks, which are mentioned in the [accompanying paper](https://arxiv.org/pdf/2302.04752.pdf).

-The datasets and corresponding downloaders (scripts) are listed below.
+I have tried several benchmarks.
+Their names and downloaders (scripts) are listed below.

 Usage (at the root directory):

  ```
  bash data/data_downloaders/copa.sh
  ```

 | Index | Data      | Data Downloader |
 | --- | ----------- | ----------- |